ShiftNrg/ShiftNrg-Community-Info/README.md

 [Medium](https://medium.com/@ShiftNrg)

-    Official news and updates will be here
+    Official news and updates will be here.

 ## Block Explorers